ADA-research/Sparkle/Examples/configuration_quality.md

 `Commands/add_solver.py --run-solver-later --deterministic 0 Examples/Resources/Solvers/VRP_SISRs/`

+If needed solvers can also include additional files or scripts in their directory, but keeping additional files to a minimum speeds up copying.

 #### Configure the solver

 Perform configuration on the solver to obtain a target configuration.
 For the VRP we measure the absolute quality performance by setting the `--performance-measure` option, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.